 13. Kings Island

 King’s Island is an amusement park located just north of Cincinnati in Mason, Ohio.
 It’s been around since the 1970s and was even featured on The Partridge Family and The Brady Bunch!
-Highlights include thrill rides, Planet Snoopy, and Soak City water park.
-Keep an eye out for the brand new Orion rollercoaster in 2020.
+Highlights include thrill rides, Planet Snoopy, and Soak City Water Park.

 Location: 6300 Kings Island Drive, Kings Island, Ohio 45034